grandjeanlab/grandjeanlab.github.io/pages/contact.md

 #image: cuba-1.jpg
 ---

-We welcome applications for students at every level from a broad range of specialization in neuroscience including physiology, animal behavior, imaging technologies, and computational neuroscience.
+We welcome applications for students at every level from a broad range of specialization in neuroscience including physiology, animal behaviour, imaging technologies, and computational neuroscience.

 Contact [me](mailto://joanes.grandjean@radboudumc.nl)